alesgn/Spexample.Api/README.md

-# SpektrixApi
+# Spexample Api

-How SpektrixAPI will look like in the future!
+How Spexample API will look like in the future!